 The AMSC D-VAR VVO Distribution Class STATCOM addresses the power quality limitations of traditional devices by providing a dedicated tool that designers can apply directly on the utility medium voltage supply or feeder system.
 It is ideally suited to correcting power quality issues due to both motor starting transients as well as process transients that temporarily reduce the motor speed (such as a sawmill cutting lumber after the saw is started).
-The VVO can be used as a single mitigation solution or in conjunction with traditional motor starting devices such as soft starters.
-Figure 7 provides a summary of representative installed capital costs of PQ mitigation solutions for motor starting.
+VVO's can be used as a single mitigation solution or in conjunction with traditional motor starting devices such as soft starters.
+Figure 8 provides a summary of representative implementation costs of PQ mitigation solutions for motor starting.

-Figure 7.
+Figure 8.
 Cost summary of motor start PQ mitigation options.

-The drivers behind the cost advantages of the VVO distribution-class STATCOM solution are summarized below:
+Implementation cost encapsulates the true total project cost including labor and managing risks.
+The advantages of the VVO distribution-class STATCOM solution are summarized below:

-- The solution can be quickly installed within an existing utility right-of way and avoids procurement of real estate or scarce plant space - Provides feeder-level protection for existing utility customers, allowing protection for multiple motors on a circuit or in a facility - The solution provides 130% overload output for motor starting event, allowing minimized STATCOM nameplate ratings - The solution is connected in shunt allowing live installation with no plant shut down - The solution also provides other PQ improvements including power factor correction, reducing power factor penalties or freeing line capacity
+- The solution can be quickly installed within an existing utility right-of way and avoids procurement of real estate or scarce plant space - VVO's provide feeder-level protection for existing utility customers, allowing protection for multiple motors on a circuit or in a facility - The solution provides 130% overload output for motor starting event, allowing minimized STATCOM nameplate ratings - The solution is connected in shunt allowing live installation, no plant shut down, and excellent safety - The VVO solution produces a sine wave output, eliminating the need for external harmonic filters - The solution also provides other PQ improvements including power factor correction, reducing power factor penalties or freeing line capacity